 Laura J. Allen, MAM’s Curator of Native American Art, coordinated its presentation at the Montclair Art Museum.
-An additional room in our installation, developed with ArtTable Fellow Larissa Nez (Diné), highlights the beauty of weaving as a connective practice for Diné people.
+The additional room in our installation was developed with ArtTable Fellow Larissa Nez (Diné).
+The exhibition title graphics for Montclair Art Museum were designed by Victor Pascual (Diné/Maya).

 “The textiles presented in this exhibition are creations of weavers who wove for themselves—they are vibrant and unrestrained in both color and design.”